Whistle Blowing

 Exceptions where the identity of the whistleblower may need to be revealed include:

 a.
-It is required by law to reveal his identity,
+It is required by law to reveal the whistleblower’s identity,

 c.
 The whistleblower’s identity is disclosed on a strictly confidential basis to professional service providers for the purpose of obtaining professional advice; or